araobp/parking/README.md

 [Cassandra setup](./doc/cassandra.md)

+Cassandra seems to use a number of threads (thus use multiple CPU cores), so it consumes a lot of electric power and the USB video cam loose power from an USB port of Rapsberry Pi.
+You need to use a powered USB hub.

 ##OpenALPR training for Japanese car licence plates

 Take pictures of Japanese license plates, then use the following utilites to train OpenALPR: